psychemedia/storytelling-notes/and-the-girl-played-on.md

 Just as she had finished sewing it, the Wolf passed by again:

-" Well," said he, " how are you getting on? "
+"Well," said he, "how are you getting on?"

-" Very well, sir" she replied, and showed him her wedding shift.
+"Very well, sir" she replied, and showed him her wedding shift.
 It was made of the finest cloth, of the whitest cloth, that the Count had ever seen.

 Now he had thought such a thing would be impossible, and he grew pale at the sight of it.
-But he was a proud man, and he replied gruffly, " Very good.
+But he was a proud man, and he replied gruffly, "Very good.
 Now begin the other."

-But just as he had started to ride away, he stopped again, and turned, and said: " this is not right" and the girl thought that he had perhaps changed his mind, that her bridal shift would be enough.
+But just as he had started to ride away, he stopped again, and turned, and said: "this is not right" and the girl thought that he had perhaps changed his mind, that her bridal shift would be enough.
 But it wasn't: "You should not have to do a task alone.
 Send your young man up to me at the castle; he also should do something for me...".

 VIII